sveiae/website/_posts/2021-01-31-top-3-tests-january.md

 ## 1. Check outbound ports to the Internet
 **CIS 9:** Limitation and Control of Network Ports, Protocols and Services
 **From:** James
->Simply scan scanme.nmap.org from your office computer.
+>Unneded outbound ports are constantly used by attackers to call home.
+Simply scan scanme.nmap.org from your office computer.
 Any unneded ports is a failure.
-I'm amazed of how many don't do this more often.

 ```bash
 # From a computer your own network: